 Pater, Joe.
-2017 / In submission.
+To appear 2018.
 Generative linguistics and neural networks at 60: foundation, friction, and fusion.
 Ms., University of Massachusetts Amherst.
+In Language.
 Public comments.

 Moore-Cantwell, Claire, Joe Pater, Robert Staubs, Benjamin Zobel and Lisa Sanders.
 2017 / in submission.
 Event-related potential evidence of abstract phonological learning in the laboratory.
 Ms., University of Massachusetts Amherst.

 Nazarov, Aleksei and Joe Pater.
 2017.
 Learning opacity in Stratal Maximum Entropy Grammar.
 Phonology 34/2, 299-324.

 Moore-Cantwell, Claire and Joe Pater.
 2016.
 Gradient Exceptionality in Maximum Entropy Grammar with Lexically Specific Constraints.
 Catalan Journal of Linguistics 15, 53-66.